 Our investments are paying off.
-We’ve already achieved 100 per cent renewable energy at all of our data centres; at our facilities in Austin and Elk Grove in the US, Cork in Ireland and Munich in Germany; and at our Infinite Loop campus in Cupertino, California.
-And for all of Apple’s corporate facilities worldwide, we’re at 75 per cent, and we expect that number to grow as the amount of renewable energy available to us increases.
-We won’t stop working until we achieve 100 per cent throughout Apple.
+We’ve already achieved 100 percent renewable energy at all of our data centers, at our facilities in Austin, Elk Grove, Cork, and Munich, and at our Infinite Loop campus in Cupertino.
+And for all of Apple’s corporate facilities worldwide, we’re at 75 percent, and we expect that number to grow as the amount of renewable energy available to us increases.
+We won’t stop working until we achieve 100 percent throughout Apple.

 Digital downloads and environmental responsibility.

-Apple data centres deliver a wide range of information and content to your devices — from music and apps to iMessages.
-When you buy a song from iTunes, download a book from the iBookstore or install an app from the Mac App Store, there’s no physical media to manufacture, package and transport.
-The Apple data centres that provide these digital downloads are among the most energy-efficient in the world, and they’re powered by 100 per cent renewable energy from onsite and local sources.
+Apple data centers deliver a wide range of information and content to your devices — from music and apps to iMessages.
+When you download a song from iTunes, buy a book from the iBookstore, or install an app from the Mac App Store, there’s no physical media to manufacture, package, and transport.
+The Apple data centers that provide these digital downloads are among the most energy efficient in the world, and they’re powered by 100 percent renewable energy from onsite and local sources.

-Apple data centres host services including iTunes, the App Store, Siri and Maps.
+Apple data centers host services including iTunes, the App Store, and Maps.

 Maiden, North Carolina

-Our data centre in Maiden, North Carolina in the US exemplifies our approach to environmental responsibility.
-It was designed from the ground up for energy efficiency, and it has earned the coveted LEED Platinum certification from the US Green Building Council — to our knowledge, something no other data centre of this size and type has achieved.
+Our data center in Maiden, North Carolina, exemplifies our approach to environmental responsibility.
+It was designed from the ground up for energy efficiency, and it has earned the coveted LEED Platinum certification from the U.S. Green Building Council — to our knowledge, something no other data center of this size and type has achieved.